Heather Rae Young & Tarek El Moussa Hint Christine Quinn May Not Be Invited To Their Wedding After Trash Talk

 Tarek chimed in to say that Heather’s co-star Christine said not-so-nice things about him and his fiancée in recent interviews, making it seem as though she isn’t on the guest list.

 “Christine has a big mouth,” he said.
 “She said some sh*tty things about us.
 And that’s about it.
-We’re not really interested in dealing with her nonsense.”
+W e’re not really interested in dealing with her nonsense.”

 The dad of two went on to say that Christine is still new to the entertainment business and doesn’t know when to keep her mouth shut.